alexnguyen02/alexnguyen02/README.md

 ### Hi, welcome to my Github 👋
 - 💻 My most recent position is working as a software engineer at CouBon - a tech start-up founded by students at the University of Toronto - focusing on developing a mobile application that helps local restaurants attract more customers through digital coupons and discounts
   - To see the product, please download the app from this [link](https://apps.apple.com/us/app/coubon/id6446301424)
-- 🛠 I'm proficient in Python, Java, Dart, Flutter, and Svelt
+- 🛠 I'm proficient in Python, Java, Dart, Flutter, and Svelte
 - 🌱 I’m currently learning Web Development
 - 🤝 I’m looking to collaborate on any coding projects that inspire me
 - 📫 How to reach me: leminhtrang.nguyen@outlook.com